Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Demeter.md

 ***Notes:***
 ### Ensnared
 Target cannot move, or make dodge rolls.
-	Target can still attack, block, and use abilities
+Target can still attack, block, and use abilities.